 Documentary Practice

-The MA in Documentary Practice builds on 30 years of experience in teaching film and television in the School of Communications, and responds to growing student interest in, and industry demand for, long-form documentaries.
+The new MA in Documentary Practice draws from our 30 years of experience teaching film and television in the School of Communications.
+It's our response to the increasing interest from students and the growing demand in the industry for long form documentary content..

 Subjects taught